top of page

 INSTRUCTOR/FACILITATOR: Jack Serre is an army veteran, a senior, and an author, publishing the W5 Of Fly Fishing in 2019, and recently completing the research to pen the follow up book, the W5 Of Fly Tying.
 The 5 W’s are defined by, WHO, WHAT, WHERE, WHEN, and WHY to explain and personalize the inclusive activities’ fly fishing and tying flies are.
 The DAG has seen what an art form this is, and he is thrilled to participate.
 Jack has taught his introductory to fly fishing, BUGSLINGER 101 and Casting Tech for 8 years locally on the Saugeen watershed system.

-Made possible by funding from the Community Foundation of Grey Bruce.
+Made possible thanks to funding from the Community Foundation of Grey Bruce.

 Registration Form